Customer Pulse Survey Feedback Drives Improved Customer Satisfaction

 A manufacturer of industrial, transmission, and distribution systems was experiencing increasing competition in its field.
 In order to maintain its customer base and plan for the future, it was essential to understand current levels of performance and word-of-mouth in its customer base.

-An NBRI Customer Net Promoter Score Survey was deployed on an ongoing basis, and scores—assessed by various touchpoints—were tracked on a monthly basis.
+An NBRI Customer Pulse Survey was deployed on an ongoing basis, and scores—assessed by various touchpoints—were tracked on a monthly basis.
 The data identified several departments where scores lagged behind total company performance.
 In conjunction with the survey data, an assessment of open-ended question feedback revealed that responsiveness was particularly problematic.

-The standard NBRI Customer NPS Survey includes 1 scaled question and 1 open-ended question and may be customized to meet your organization’s specific needs.
+The standard NBRI Customer Pulse Survey includes 1 to 5 scaled questions and 1 open-ended question and may be customized to meet your organization’s specific needs.

 - Customer Willingness to Recommend